Visualizing Mediation Micro-Skills

 Mediator: Zaza Elsheikh

-Conflict context: About six months ago, family B, moved in next door to Mr. A, who has been living in the neighborhood his whole life.
-Almost every Sunday the B’s extended family and friends join them for a lunch party.
-One month ago, Mr. A sent a note to the new neighbors explaining the local regulations with regards to noise and asked them to stop their noisy gatherings.
-Family B responded by making an even louder celebration the following week.
-Mr. A contacted the municipality who suggested mediation before taking this any further.
+Conflict context: Charlotte's family has moved into the neighborhood where Francis has lived his entire life.
+Every Sunday, Charlotte and her family have a lunch event with many guests.
+One month ago, Francis sent a note to his new neighbors explaining the local regulations with regards to noise and asking them to stop their noisy gatherings.
+With nothing changing the following Sundays, Francis contacted the municipality who suggested mediation before taking this any further.

 Enacted Documentary 2: Community-Company dispute